 events that contradict his beliefs and completely change his view of

-the world.
 "Trouble with memory.
 I see things I never knew before.

 Other worlds and other galaxies...
 Dark...
 The lightning seems dark and